WHAT TYPE OF SMOKE ALARM DO YOU HAVE?

 Smoke alarms should be tested regularly

-- Monthly: Test by pressing the test button with a broom handle,
+- Monthly: Test by pressing the test button,

 - Yearly: Vacuum around your smoke alarm vents,

-Remember all smoke alarms need to be replaced after 10 years.
+Remember all smoke alarms have an effective life of 10 years and must be replaced after 10 years.
 When replacing an existing nine volt battery smoke alarm consider installing a photoelectric smoke alarm with an inbuilt ten year lithium battery.
 This will eliminate the need to change the battery every year.

 PLACEMENT OF SMOKE ALARMS IN BUILDINGS